 You can use the Cookie option to show ads based on any cookie set.
-Advanced Ads will hide these ads until the users set this specific cookie is set by the users.
+Advanced Ads will hide these ads until the users set this specific cookie.
 The cookie only needs to contain the value, not be an exact match.

 Show non-personalized AdSense ads

 Opinions about gathering consent for cookies vary from just informing your visitors to getting explicit consent.
-This is why we added an option that still allows you to show non-personalized AdSense ads without getting consent first.
+This is why we added an option that still allows you to show non-personalized AdSense ads without getting permission first.

 It is your responsibility to decide whether to show AdSense without explicit consent or not.
 We might change this behavior in case AdSense demands us to.